poljpocket/eventfrog-api/README.md

 });
 ```

 > Other usage patterns exist.
-Please, refer to `EventFrogService` class for an extensive documentation of possibilities including API filter options.
+Please, refer to `EventfrogService` class for an extensive documentation of possibilities including API filter options.

 ## ToDo